Last updated on July 5, 2021.

-In my first post, I introduced the topic of packaging – its history, the current problems with packaging, and I introduced greenwashing.
-In my second post, I wrote about the terms biodegradable and compostable, and how those terms are often misused.
+In my first article, I introduced the topic of packaging – its history, the current problems with packaging, and I introduced greenwashing.
+In my second article, I wrote about the terms biodegradable and compostable, and how those terms are often misused.
 Now we will explore bioplastics.

 Bioplastics are used in packaging which is then marketed as sustainable, and even as biodegradable.
 “Most biodegradable and compostable plastics are bioplastics, made from plants rather than fossil fuels.”
 Mike Manna of Organic Recycling Solutions explained just that in his appropriately titled essay, The Myth of Biodegradability in “The Future of Packaging: From Linear to Circular.”